-The government’s Coronavirus Job Retention (Furlough) Scheme is due to wind up its support initiatives in October.
+The Government’s Coronavirus Job Retention (Furlough) Scheme was due to wind up its support initiatives in October.
+It has since been extended to the end of April 2021.
 Here we discuss what this means for employers, and those currently furloughed, as well as what help we can offer to companies struggling with the change.

 What is the Coronavirus Job Retention (Furlough) Scheme?

 The Coronavirus Job Retention (Furlough) Scheme was introduced by the government in March.
 The scheme was set out to secure the jobs and wages of individuals unable to work due to the effects of the COVID-19 outbreak.
 It saw employers across the UK reimbursed for a total of 80% of their furloughed employees wages, meaning that both businesses and their workers alike were provided with a level financial security while unable to carry out their usual operations.

 When is the Furlough Scheme ending?

 Chancellor Rishi Sunak has put forward a plan for the winding-down of the scheme, with an intended resolution date of the 31st of October.
 It has since been extended until the end of April 2021.
 When the scheme does end, it is set to be left to businesses to cover the wages of workers still on furlough leave.

 What will happen when the Furlough Scheme ends?

 When the furlough scheme ends, businesses with workers currently receiving pay while on furlough leave will now have to cover the full payment of 80% of their salaries.
 While ever these workers remain employed by the company, their furloughed status means that they are entitled to this 80% until they either return to work/their regular salary, or their employment ceases.